 Since generating leads in today’s competitive online market is hard enough, making the most out of your existing lead flow is critical.
 Thus the benefits of testing new lead-scoring methodologies significantly outweigh the risks.

-For example, your highly skilled BDR might occasionally upsell a low-scoring lead and turn them into a profitable client that a Machine Scoring model might have determined is not worth pursuing.
-But this argument doesn’t hold water if you estimate how many ideal customers the same BDR would be able to acquire instantly from high-scoring leads provided by Machine Scoring.
+For example, your highly skilled BDR might occasionally upsell a low-scoring lead and turn them into a profitable client that a buyer intent scoring model might have determined is not worth pursuing.
+But this argument doesn’t hold water if you estimate how many ideal customers the same BDR would be able to acquire instantly from high-scoring leads provided by machine scoring.
 The volume is simply incomparable.

-Get started with Machine Scoring today
+Get your company started with buyer intent scoring services today